-40,269,379 shares (without giving effect to the completion of the Concurrent Option Exercise (as defined below) under the 2010 Management Incentive Plan (the "2010 selling stockholders.
-However, we will receive approximately \$ million in proceeds from the Concurrent Option Exercise, which we will use for general corporate purposes (\$ million if the underwriters' option to purchase additional shares is exercised in full).
+We will not receive any proceeds from the sale of shares of common stock by the selling stockholders.
+However, we will receive approximately \$ million in proceeds from the Concurrent Option Exercise, which we will use for general corporate purposes million if the underwriters' option to purchase additional shares is exercised in full).
 See "Use of Proceeds."